John Cromwell (director): The Enchanted Cottage (1945) and Anna and the King of Siam (1946)

 Cromwell returned to RKO to make one of his most personally gratifying pictures, The Enchanted Cottage (1945), a remake of director John S. Robertson's 1924 silent film production, both based on Arthur Wing Pinero's 1921 play of the same name.

-A romantic fantasy, “handled with perception and feeling” by Cromwell, tells the story (presented in flashbacks) of a disfigured combat veteran Robert Young returning from the First World War and an "ugly duckling" maiden Dorothy McGuire, who marry and together discover the transformative power of love.
+A romantic fantasy, “handled with perception and feeling” by Cromwell, tells the story (presented in flashbacks) of a disfigured combat veteran Robert Young returning from the Second World War and an "ugly duckling" maiden Dorothy McGuire, who marry and together discover the transformative power of love.
 Pianist and composer Herbert Marshall, blinded in the war, contributes to their personal triumph.

 Returning to 20th Century Fox, Cromwell embarked on another satisfying project, Anna and the King of Siam (1947), "a demonstration of Cromwell's craftsmanship" earning Oscars for cinematography and art direction.
 The 1944 story by author Margaret Landon is based on the memoirs of Anglo-Indian Anna Leonowens, who served as governess for King Mongkut of Siam (now Thailand) in the 1860s.
 The King is played by Rex Harrison and the governess by Irene Dunne.
 Her task is to tutor his numerous children sired with his harem, and "guide the King in matters of state and household" informed by her petty bourgeois sensibilities.
 Cromwell avoids both minor comedy relief and spectacle, concentrating on character development of the King and Anna.

 A success at the box-office and the Academy Awards, the Leonowens tale appeared as a Rodgers and Hammerstein Broadway musical in 1951 and on film in The King and I (1956).

 RKO assigned Cromwell the drama Night Song (1948) starring Dana Andrews and Merle Oberon concerning a wealthy society woman who strives to advance the career of a blind pianist.
 Termed “a disaster [and] an unbelievable film” the picture's only saving grace is a cameo appearance by Arthur Rubinstein performing at the piano.

 During the post-World War II period, Cromwell's created a number of films that are considered film noir and reflect the director's frame-up as a Fellow-traveler accused of Communist sympathies by the House Un-American Activities Committee investigators and Hollywood executives during the emerging McCarthyite era.
 Cromwell claimed that "I was never anything that suggested a Red, and there never was the slightest evidence with which to accuse me of being one."
-Nevertheless, Cromwell would be blacklisted by the Hollywood film industry from 1952 to 1958.
+Nevertheless, Cromwell was blacklisted by the Hollywood film industry from 1952 to 1958.